 The POL bit of the ZCDxCON register inverts the ZCDxOUT bit relative to the current source and sink output.
-When the POL bit is set, a logic '1' on the OUT bit indicates that the current source is active, and a logic '0' on the OUT bit indicates that the current sink is active.
-When the POL bit is clear, a logic '1' on the OUT bit indicates that the current sink is active, and a logic '0' on the OUT bit indicates that the current source is active.
+When the POL bit is set, a OUT high indicates that the current source is active, and a low output indicates that the current sink is active.